Mounted archery: Appearance in history

 Parthian horse archer shooting at full gallop, undated relief at the Palazzo Madama, Turin.

 Horse archery first developed during the Iron Age, gradually replacing the Bronze Age chariot.

 The earliest depictions are found in the artwork of the Neo-Assyrian Empire of about the 9th century BC and reflect the incursions of the early Iranian peoples.

 Early horse archery, depicted on the Assyrian carvings, involved two riders, one controlling both horses while the second shot.
 Heavy horse archers first appeared in the Assyrian army in the 7th century BC after abandoning chariot warfare and formed a link between light skirmishing cavalrymen and heavy cataphract cavalry.
 The heavy horse archers usually had mail or lamellar armor and helmets, and sometimes even their horses were armored.

-Mounted archery was prevalent in the cavalry tactics of Meroitic and post-Meroitic Nubia.

 Skirmishing requires vast areas of free space to run, maneuver, and flee, and if the terrain is close, light horse archers can be charged and defeated easily.
 Light horse archers are also very vulnerable to foot archers and crossbowmen, who are smaller targets and can outshoot horsemen.
 Large armies very seldom relied solely on skirmishing horse archers, but there are many examples of victories in which horse archers played a leading part.
 The Roman general Crassus led a large army, with inadequate cavalry and missile troops, to catastrophe against Parthian horse archers and cataphracts at the Battle of Carrhae.
 The Persian king Darius the Great led a campaign against the mounted Scythians, who refused to engage in pitched battle; Darius conquered and occupied land but lost enough troops and supplies that he was compelled to withdraw.
 Darius, however, kept the lands he had conquered.